The swim and water safety experts at Goldfish Swim School Oakdale share practical tips and skills.

 - Any time kids are around water, designate a “water watcher” who will avoid cell phones, conversations, magazines and anything else that might distract the adult from watching swimming children EVERY SINGLE SECOND.
 After all, most children who drown are supervised.

 - The American Red Cross says that the number one thing that parents can do to keep kids safer around water is to enroll them in swim lessons, but they also recommend that parents and teens learn rescue breathing and CPR.

 - Swimming is an essential life-saving skill with numerous physical, mental and intellectual benefits.

 - Get swim lessons for yourself or any other caregiver who cannot swim or is afraid of water.

 - Realize that floaties, noodles and plastic inner tubes do NOT protect against drowning.
 They are created as water toys, not life-saving devices.

 - Life jackets should be designated as U.S. Coast Guard-approved.

 - Know that even the most seasoned swimmers can still encounter trouble.
 Make sure swimmers don’t overestimate their skills and that they understand the importance of never swimming alone.

-In addition to these tips, there are several basic skills that the water safety experts at at Goldfish Swim School work on with students every week.
+In addition to these tips, there are several basic skills we’ve learned from Goldfish Swim School.
 Parents can practice these skills with their kids anytime they are in the water together: